phatnhse/android-container/README.md

 [![Build Status](https://travis-ci.com/fastphat/android-container.svg?branch=master)](https://travis-ci.com/fastphat/android-container)

 # Goals
 * No Android Studio/GUI applications required.
 * Android emulator runs on a Docker container.
 * Accelerates build speed and stabilize testing process, especially UI Tests.
 * Performance boost with Gradle dependencies and distribution caching.

+# Release notes
+Change logs can be found [here](https://github.com/fastphat/android-container/blob/master/release-notes.md)

 # Remarks
+* No additional ARG(s) need to be provided in order to run this image.
+However, feel free to extend it, install Flutter for example?
 * MacOS or any solution which uses VirtualBox to embed Docker can't run x86 emulator because [nested virtualization](https://www.virtualbox.org/ticket/4032) is yet to support.
 In the contrary, ARM CPU is host machine independent, which can run anywhere, however _it was deprecated and extremely slow to boot_.
 * In the scope of this repo, x86 Emulator is chosen as default startup emulator since it is 10x faster than ARM. _KVM & nested virtualization will be needed_ so Linux-based OS as host system is recommended, especially if you want to build a CI machine with this image.